 Helios will display every spring elective course which is available for a 1L student to preference.
 HOWEVER, you must only preference the courses listed on your Spring Upper-level Elective Section list.

 I am in Helios and I cannot see where I submit my preferences?

-Under Courses, you should see REGISTRATION.
-It is within this area you should have the ability to submit preferences.
+Under Courses, you will see REGISTRATION.
+It is within this area you will have the ability to submit preferences.